devopshobbies/docker-templates/07-Python/Python-Go-Multi-Stage/README.md

     docker-compose up [-d] --build

-The application should now be running on http://localhost:8088
+The application should now be running on http://localhost:8088\
+You can also check the status of the database on http://localhost:8088/db-status

 ____